-US letter rejects Russia’s no Nato enlargement demand, as Normandy Four talks resume
+US letter rejects Russia’s No Nato Enlargement demand, as Normandy Four talks resume

 "It remains up to Russia to decide how to respond," he added.
 "We're ready either way."

-The Kremlin has made it clear that without a willingness on the US side to discuss a ban on more Nato exemption it was not prepared to discuss any of the other issues on the list as they come as a “package.”
+The Kremlin has made it clear that without a willingness on the US side to discuss a ban on further Nato expansion it was not prepared to discuss any of the other issues on the list, as they come as a “package.”
 It has also said if the talks fail it would respond with “military/technical” means.

-Fears of a possible invasion of Ukraine by Russia have soared in recent days but as bne IntelliNews has reported the possibility of a full-scale invasion of Ukraine remains highly unlikely.
+Fears of a possible invasion of Ukraine by Russia have soared in recent days but as bne IntelliNews has reported, the possibility of a full-scale invasion of Ukraine remains highly unlikely.
 Even Ukraine’s military analysts are not expecting a large-scale military attack, according to a report released by the respected Kyiv-based Center for Defense Strategies this week.
-However, that does not preclude limited or smaller-scale military action or other acts to destabilise Ukraine by Russia’s part to keep the pressure on the west.
+However, that does not preclude limited or smaller-scale military action or other acts to destabilise Ukraine on Russia’s part to keep the pressure on the West.

-Russia has brought some 100,000 troops up to bases close to Ukraine since October last year in a move that unsettled the west.
-More recently it has begun preparations for an unscheduled large-scale military exercise in Belarus, that threatens a northern invasion of Ukraine pointed at Kyiv, and this week also launched more large-scale exercises in Russia close to the Ukrainian border.
+Russia has brought some 100,000 troops up to bases close to Ukraine since October last year in a move that unsettled the West.
+More recently, it has begun preparations for an unscheduled large-scale military exercise in Belarus, which threatens a northern invasion of Ukraine pointed at Kyiv, and this week also launched more large-scale exercises in Russia close to the Ukrainian border.

 The US and the EU have both warned that there will be “massive consequences” should Russia attack Ukraine, although in the last week cracks have appeared between the western allies on exactly what sanctions should be applied should hostilities break out.

 In anticipation of a possible outbreak of war Ukraine’s western partners have been flying in hundreds of millions of dollars of weapons to Ukraine in the last week.
-The US alone delivered over 80 tonnes of arms and ammunition at the weekend worth over $200mn that also contained 300 “tank-busting” Javelin missiles that would be key in countering a ground-based assault on Ukraine over its western border by Russia.
+The US alone delivered over 80 tonnes of arms and ammunition at the weekend worth over $200mn that also contained 300 “tank-busting” Javelin missiles that would be key to countering a ground-based assault by Russia on Ukraine over its western border.

 Nato also delivered a letter on the Russian demands to the Russian Foreign Ministry on the same day, despite no request from Russia for a Nato response.
-The Secretary General Jens Stoltenberg said that while he was willing to listen to Russia's concerns, all nations had the right to choose their own security arrangements.
+Nato Secretary-General Jens Stoltenberg said that while he was willing to listen to Russia's concerns, all nations had the right to choose their own security arrangements.

-Russian Foreign Minister Sergei Lavrov, was dismissive of Nato’s communiqué adding that Stoltenberg had "lost touch with reality", when asked about Nato boosting its presence near Russia's borders.
+Russian Foreign Minister Sergei Lavrov was dismissive of Nato’s communiqué, adding that Stoltenberg had "lost touch with reality", when asked about Nato boosting its presence near Russia's borders.
 Russia broke off diplomatic relations with Nato on October 19.

 "You know, I stopped taking any view of his statements a long time ago," Mr Lavrov told the press in the Russian parliament, which were broadcast live on social media as cited by the BBC.